-What is birth trauma?
+What is birth trauma in mothers?

 Birth trauma is essentially Post Traumatic Stress Disorder (PTSD) that can follow birth.
 The Birth Trauma Association estimates that over 200,000 women in the UK experience Birth Trauma and go on to develop some of the symptoms of PTSD annually.

 I’ve previously blogged about my first birth with my son that ended in an emergency c-section.
 As a result of both the birth itself, combined with the way I was treated throughout, I suffered some birth trauma afterwards.
 This birth trauma was as much from the way my labour was handled by staff, as what actually happened.

 I want to start out by saying I appreciate that my birth trauma was mild.
 Fortunately, I did not develop full blown PTSD or go on to develop postnatal depression, which many women who have severe birth trauma do.
 Also, my birth experience did not cause the death of my child or for him to suffer any disabilities.
 I have spoken to women who not only had the experiences I did but had a much worse end result.
 In those cases what I did isn’t going to cut it, you are going to have to speak to professionals too.
 Do not take it lightly, get support and lots of it.